MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2024-03-15-active-directory-domain-controller-tls-ldaps.md

 Nmap done: 1 IP address (1 host up) scanned in 1.21 seconds
 ```

-The preferred way of remediating these findings is to distribute the respective registry settings using a Group Policy Object (GPO).
-Here is a PowerShell script that does the required configuration:
+The preferred way of&nbsp;remediating these findings is&nbsp;to&nbsp;distribute the&nbsp;respective registry settings using a&nbsp;Group Policy Object (GPO).
+Here is&nbsp;a&nbsp;PowerShell script that&nbsp;does the&nbsp;required configuration:

 ```powershell
 # Pre-existing Group Policy Object that is linked onto the Domain Controllers organizational unit